Pediatric Hidradenitis Suppurativa Challenge Grant

 Overview

 Hidradenitis suppurativa (HS) is a devastating chronic inflammatory disease that manifests as recurrent painful nodules under the skin in the intertriginous areas of the body.
 It is associated with significant impacts on quality of life, psychosocial well-being, and long-term health outcomes of patients as well as consequences for families and caregivers.
-HS is prevalent, affecting between 1 and 4% of the population, and affects most patients in the prime of their life while also impacting many children.
+HS is prevalent, affecting between 1 and 4% of the population beginning in adolescence and persisting into adulthood.
 Despite the impact of HS, it remains underdiagnosed, undertreated, and understudied particularly in the pediatric and adolescent populations.
 Contributing to this dynamic are unknowns related to a complex disease etiology, stigma associated with HS symptoms (e.g., sweating, itching, and scarring commonly in the genital region), and limited treatment options to date with even fewer available for children under the age of 12.

-To address these needs, the Pediatric Dermatology Research Alliance (PeDRA), HS Connect, and the HS Foundation are offering the 2025 Pediatric HS Challenge Grant with the focus on the mental health burden on the pediatric and/or adolescent HS patients.
+To address the needs of children and adolescents living with HS, the Pediatric Dermatology Research Alliance (PeDRA), HS Connect, and the HS Foundation are offering the 2026 Pediatric HS Challenge Grant to support an early-to-mid career investigator for a one-year project focused on a high-priority, patient-centric research topic.

 Focus